-If you've sustained a head injury due to an accident or someone else's negligence, consulting a Jacksonville personal injury lawyer can help you understand your legal rights.
-Here’s what you need to know about why symptoms can be delayed, what signs to watch for, and how long concussion symptoms usually last.
+Understanding delayed concussion symptoms is important, especially if you or a loved one has suffered a head injury.
+Here’s what you need to know according to our personal injury lawyers about why symptoms can be delayed, what signs to watch for, and how long concussion symptoms usually last.

 Most Common Causes of Concussions

+Concussions can happen in many ways.
 The most common causes of concussions are:

 • Car accidents.
 A crash can cause direct impact to the head or cause damage when the brain strikes the inside of the skull.